Programming-0101/TheBook/Teach/chapter1-7.md

 ### Method Calls

 While the [Method Declaration](#method-declarations) *defines a set of instructions*, those instructions only run when the method is *called* from somewhere.
-The operating system is responsible to call the `Main()` method, but after that, all method calls are the responsiblity of our program.
+The operating system is responsible to call the `Main()` method, but after that, all method calls are the responsibility of our program.
 The grammar of a method call is as follows.

 ```csharp
 [[ClassName | ObjectName].]MethodName(argumentList)